seanoneill505/NMforestwatch/README.md

 # Python API workflow for Google Earth Engine
 ## Docker Implementation
-* Creation of a containerized python environment to ease moving the application from host to host/ improved collaboration outcomes
+* Creation of a containerized python environment for transportability from host to host and improved collaboration opportunities and outcomes.

 ## Python API Workflow
 * Automation of Data Ingest Via Google Earth Engine (GEE)//Landsat 8 TOA Teir 1 Import to Google Earth Engine